bchewy/bolabola/microservices/base/4-user/README.md

+# User Profile Microservice
 - main.py acts as the entry point for the user microservice.
-- user_crud is the logic for crud on the users, including auth.
+- user_crud.py is the logic for crud on the users.
 - user_schemas is the pydantic models for the user_crud microservice and db.

 yet to implement